 Thank you for your interest in volunteering with Sweet Farm.
 Volunteers come from all walks of life to donate their time across a range of tasks and we value any commitment you are able to give.

 Whether it’s 1 day a week or 2-3 days a month, all help is greatly appreciated.
 In return, we offer a variety of opportunities for meaningful participation to anyone who wants to make a difference for animals and our environment.

 Volunteers are indispensable to our organization and we wouldn’t be able to operate without your devoted help.
 From caring for animals, getting your hands dirty in the garden, providing administrative support, or helping with fundraising events, there are opportunities for everyone who wants to help make a difference.

 1. Complete the volunteer application HERE.

-2. Attend a 2-hour volunteer orientation (on the 1st Saturday of the month starting in May).
+2. Attend a 2-hour volunteer orientation (held seasonally; pre-registration is required).
 Check your application submission confirmation email for the exact date and time.